WELLOG INDUCTION LOG

 Conventional electric logging requires a conductive path for current to flow.
 When oil based muds are used for drilling a well, there may be little or no conductive fluid in the borehole.
 The induction log overcomes the need for conductive fluid.
 It will operate in oil based mud, water, or air drilled holes.

-THE INDUCTIVE METHOD:
+THE INDUCTION METHOD:

-The inductive method utilizes an electromagnetic transmitter coil to generate an alternating magnetic field.
+The induction method utilizes an electromagnetic transmitter coil to generate an alternating magnetic field.
 The alternating magnetic field induces current flow in the surrounding earth and the induced currents generate a secondary alternating magnetic field.
 A second coil called a receiver coil is located in close proximity to the transmitter and on the same axis.
 The secondary magnetic field (earth loop) is changed in amplitude and phase by the surrounding electrical properties of the earth.
 View induction tool schematic.

 PROPAGATION AND SKIN DEPTH: